- Home

 The lymphatic system

-The lymphatic system is an important part of the immune system, and protects against disease and infection.
-Working like a drainage system, it removes fluid from body tissues back into the blood.
+The lymphatic system is an important part of the immune system, which protects against disease and infection.
+The lymphatic system drains excess fluid from body tissues into the blood.
 It is made up of a network of thin tubes called lymph vessels.
-These lymph vessels connect to groups of small, bean-shaped lymph nodes (or glands).
+These vessels connect to groups of small, bean-shaped lymph nodes (or glands).

-There are lymph nodes throughout the body, including in the armpit, neck, abdomen, groin and near the breastbone.
-The first place breast cancer cells usually spread to is the axillary lymph nodes in the armpit.
+There are lymph nodes throughout the body, including in the armpits, neck, abdomen, groin and chest (near the breastbone).
+The first place breast cancer cells usually spread to is the lymph nodes in the armpits (axillary lymph nodes) or to the lymph nodes near the breastbone (internal mammary lymph nodes).

 How common is breast cancer?

-There are about 20,000 people diagnosed with breast cancer in Australia every year.
+About 20,700 people are diagnosed with breast cancer in Australia every year.

-Men – About 160 Australian men are diagnosed with breast cancer each year — most aged over 50.
+About 220 men (most aged over 60) are diagnosed with breast cancer each year.
 It is treated in the same way as for women.
-For more information for men diagnosed with breast cancer, visit breastcancerinmen.canceraustralia.gov.au or download BCNA’s Men get breast cancer too booklet.
+For more information, visit breastcancerinmen.canceraustralia.gov.au or BCNA’s Breast cancer in men.

-What are the different types of breast conditions?
+What are the different types of breast conditions and breast cancers?

 Non-invasive breast conditions

-These are precancerous conditions where the cells look like cancer cells but have not invaded nearby tissues.
+These are conditions where the abnormal cells have not invaded nearby tissues.
 Also called carcinoma in situ.

 ductal carcinoma in situ (DCIS) |